- +31 (0)79-322 22 61

-Martin Clarke works at Panteia as a researcher.
-Since starting at Panteia, he has been working exclusively on internationally orientated studies and projects.
-His area of work is relatively diverse due to the broad nature of the organisation’s international activities and therefore has experience in a number of policy backgrounds.
+Martin Clarke is a senior researcher at Panteia, mostly working on internationally orientated studies and projects.
+His area of work is relatively diverse due to the broad nature of the organisation’s international activities and therefore he has experience in a number of policy backgrounds.
 As a native English speaker, he is also involved in the quality assurance process at Panteia.

-Martin has been extensively involved in European cultural policy studies, and has coordinated the European Expert Network on Culture and Audiovisual (EENCA) which was established on behalf of DG EAC of the European Commission.
-He has been a lead researcher in multiple studies for DG EAC, covering a wide range of topics such as music sector policy, cultural heritage, artist status and gender equality in the cultural and creative sectors.
+Martin has been extensively involved in European cultural policy over the past years and coordinated the European Expert Network on Culture and Audiovisual (EENCA), which was established on behalf of DG EAC of the European Commission.
+He has been a lead researcher in multiple studies for DG EAC, covering a wide range of topics such as music sector policy, cultural heritage, cultural tourism, cultural funding, cultural sector data, the status of artists, intellectual property and copyright, and gender equality in the cultural and creative sectors.